astar-security/SubZero/README.md

 The extended features will be:
 1) a web crawler and a web intrusion engine wich associate flaws with CWE database (even if arachni and burp are so sweet)
-2) a network protocol scanner for detecting poor protocols (Netbios, LLMNR, ARP) and try some attacks
+2) a network protocol sniffer for detecting poor protocols (Netbios, LLMNR, ARP) and try some attacks
 3) a wifi scanner and attacker
 4) a complete active directory configuration scanner
 5) be able to attack modern infrastructures: docker (especially vulnerable intermediate layers), AWS, Azure, etc.